Personal Social Health & Economic Education (PSHE)

 At Key Stages 3 & 4 this consists of Economic Well-being and Financial Responsibility, Citizenship and Personal Wellbeing, including the latest statutory guidance on health education, relationships education and relationships and sex education (RSE).

 Careers Education is provided through the subject in modules from Year 8 onwards, in addition to the personalised Careers advice provided by the Careers Adviser.
+Careers Education modules for Year 7 will be provided starting in the Spring of 2022.

 Study Skills and Radicalisation are covered in Key Stage 4.